 The Coaching Institute at Columbia Theological Seminary is another means by which the Center for Lifelong Learning supports leaders who learn, adapt, and grow and, in turn, lead others to do the same.

-The residential portion of the 2019 Cohort of TCI@CTS is scheduled for Monday, January 14 through Friday, January 18, 2019.
-The program starts at noon on Monday and concludes by noon on Friday.
-Participants are strongly encouraged to come on Sunday night (at no extra charge) to avoid any travel delays on the day the program begins.
+The residential portion of the 2020 Cohort of TCI@CTS is scheduled for Monday, January 13 through Friday, January 17, 2020.
+The program starts at on Monday and concludes by noon on Friday.
+Participants are strongly encouraged to come on Sunday night (included in program fee) to avoid any travel delays on the day the program begins.

 Applicants will need to have a copy of a current resume or CV, and a letter of recommendation available at the time of the application.
 These documents must be submitted with the application.

 What does it cost?

 For 2019, the residential program tuition is $4,995.
 This includes all coursework and the residential program (room and board, a total of 13 meals) on the campus of Columbia Theological Seminary in Decatur, GA.

 A commuter option includes coursework, tele-classes, and eight meals (five lunches, three dinners) during the January gathering for $4,470.

 Participants will be responsible for the costs of their transportation to and from the residential program.
-Full payment is due by December 15, 2018.
+Payment is due by December 15, 2019.

 What happens if I need to withdraw from the course after registering?